OmarOmar93/WorldChatterAddonChecker/README.md

     }
 ```
 # Step 3
-## in your new listener class add "implements WorldChatAPI" on the class and add all the methods
+## in your new listener class add "implements WorldChatterAPI" on the class and add all the methods
 ```java
 public class Listener implements WorldChatterAPI {
     @Override